Ben Wallace (basketball): Personal life

-Wallace is married to Chanda and is the father of two sons, Ben Jr. and Bryce, and one daughter, Bailey.
+Wallace is married to Chanda Wallace and is the father of two sons, Ben Jr. and Bryce, and one daughter, Bailey.

 Wallace appeared on the cover of ESPN NBA 2K5.
 An inflatable basketball training aid of Wallace's likeness, called the Inflatable Defender, was manufactured by PlayAir Systems.
-His sneaker, the Big Ben, was released November 5, 2007 under Stephon Marbury's Starbury label and sold for US$14.98 at Steve & Barry's stores.
+His sneaker, the Big Ben, was released on November 5, 2007, under Stephon Marbury's Starbury label and sold for US$14.98 ($ with inflation) at Steve & Barry's stores.

 In 2011, Wallace was arrested and charged with DWI and carrying a concealed weapon.
 He was sentenced to a year of probation.

-Wallace noted to Arda Ocal of The Score Television Network that he is a fan of professional wrestling, citing some of his favourite wrestlers as André the Giant, Big John Studd, Hulk Hogan, and John Cena.

-In March 2014, Wallace was sentenced to a year of jail, with all but two days suspended, after he pleaded guilty to leaving the scene of an accident in Richmond, Virginia on February 8, 2014.
+In March 2014, Wallace was sentenced to a year of jail, with all but two days suspended, after he pleaded guilty to leaving the scene of an accident in Richmond, Virginia, on February 8, 2014.

 In 2022, Wallace launched his line of cannabis products named "Undrafted" developed in partnership with the cannabis company Rair.
 Wallace stated: "Cannabis has helped me safely relieve the aches and pains and different stressors that have built up from the many years as an athlete.
-There's no denying that marijuana has a healing upside for athletes or anyone struggling with pain – so alongside launching the Undrafted brand, the Rair team and I will continue to push to end this stigma associated with cannabis use."
+There's no denying that marijuana has a healing upside for athletes or anyone struggling with pain — so alongside launching the Undrafted brand, the Rair team and I will continue to push to end this stigma associated with cannabis use."
+That year, he also purchased a minority stake in Green Door Distilling.